+What finally got me to articulate myself on the topic is a fantastic Salon article.
 The average person has no idea what lurks in slush.
 The writers querying agents obviously think their stuff is up to snuff, or they wouldn’t be querying.
 Even so, most slush is not ready for human consumption.
 Why?
 Because writers are notoriously erroneous judges of their own work.
 A lot of them think they’re ready for “prime time,” and that is often not the case.
-It is my informed opinion—having read what most people call their polished work—that most self published books, unless professionally edited beforehand, will read like my slush pile, not like the New American Literature.
+It is my informed opinion—having read what most people call their polished, submission-ready work—that most self published books, unless professionally edited beforehand, will read like my slush pile, not like the New American Literature.

 These are the types of writers who should be learning how to self publish.
 Most traditional publishers may not do “niche” projects (not a large enough target market to justify general trade publication).
-If you have a book about a very specific subject, say, a kid with heart disease, and you also have access to the American Heart Association’s mailing list, for example … you might be successful at zeroing in on your target readers through direct sales.
+If you have a book about a very specific subject, say, a kid with heart disease, and you also have access to the American Heart Association’s mailing list through your day job, for example … you might be successful at zeroing in on your target readers through direct sales.

 Looking to Self Publish for the Wrong Reasons

 But most people wondering how to self publish don’t have a niche book or a good marketing strategy: they want to target the mass market.
 They have a project that would appeal, in their opinion, to everyone and anyone.
 And self publishing a book intended for a trade audience is where these would-be authors get in trouble.
-Because reaching a mass audience — casual readers — when you self publish a mainstream fiction project is very difficult.
+Because reaching a mass audience of casual readers when you self publish a meant-to-be mainstream fiction project is very difficult.

 How to Self Publish the Smart Way